Time Cube

-Time Cube was a personal web page, founded in 1997 by the self-proclaimed "wisest man on earth," Otis Eugene "Gene" Ray.
-It was a self-published outlet for Ray's theory of everything, also called "Time Cube," which polemically claims that all modern sciences are participating in a worldwide conspiracy to teach lies, by omitting his theory's alleged truth that each day actually consists of four days occurring simultaneously.
-Alongside these statements, Ray described himself as a "godlike being with superior intelligence who has absolute evidence and proof" for his views.
+Time Cube was a pseudoscientific personal web page set up in 1997 by Otis Eugene "Gene" Ray.
+It was a self-published outlet for Ray's "theory of everything", also called "Time Cube", which claims that all modern sciences are participating in a worldwide conspiracy to omit his theory, which posits that each day actually consists of four days occurring simultaneously.
+Ray described himself as the "wisest man on earth" and a "godlike being with superior intelligence who has absolute evidence and proof" for his views.
 Ray asserted repeatedly and variously that the academic world had not taken Time Cube seriously.

-Ray died on March 18, 2015, at the age of 87.
-His website domain names expired in August 2015, and Time Cube was last archived by the Wayback Machine on January 12, 2016 (January 10–14).

-Content

-Style

-The Time Cube website contained no home page.
-It consisted of a number of web pages that contained a single vertical centre-aligned column of body text in various sizes and colors, resulting in extremely long main pages.
-Finding any particular passage was almost impossible without manually searching.
+The Time Cube website registration expired in August 2015.

+Website

-A large amount of self-invented jargon is used throughout: some words and phrases are used frequently but never defined, likely terms materially referring to the weakness of widely propagated ideas that he detests throughout the text, that are usually capitalized even when used as adjectives.
-In one paragraph, he claimed that his own wisdom "so antiquates known knowledge" that a psychiatrist examining his behavior diagnosed him with schizophrenia.
+The Time Cube website did not have a navigation structure such as a menu or a central home page; instead, it was one long continuous page.
+A large amount of self-invented jargon is used throughout, often never defined.
+In one paragraph, Ray claimed that his own wisdom "so antiquates known knowledge" that a psychiatrist examining his behavior diagnosed him with schizophrenia.

-Various commentators have asserted that it is futile to analyze the text rationally, interpret meaningful proofs from the text, or test any claims.
+Adi Robertson of The Verge commented that Ray's theory of time is "an incredibly confusing one peppered with racism and homophobia".

 Time Cube concept

-Ray's personal model of reality, called "Time Cube," states that all of modern physics and education is wrong, and argues that, among many other things, Greenwich Time is a global conspiracy.
+Ray's personal model of reality, called "Time Cube", states that all of modern physics and education is wrong, and argues that, among many other things, Greenwich Time is a global conspiracy.
 He uses various graphs (along with pictures of himself) that purport to show how each day is really four separate days—SUN-UP, MID-DAY, SUN-DOWN, and MID-NIGHT (formerly morning, early afternoon, late afternoon, and evening)—occurring simultaneously.

 The following quotation from the website illustrates the recurring theme:

 Ray offered $1,000 or $10,000 to anyone who could prove his views wrong.
-Mike Hartwell of The Maine Campus wrote that any attempt to claim the prize would require convincing Ray that his theory was invalid.
-The proof would need to be framed in terms of his own model, thus deviating from any form of modern science.
-"Even if you could pull that off," Hartwell said, "Ray is probably broke."